Review articles on this site earn small revenue from purchasing products through affiliate links.

 DSC06215

-Finally, we have a new lightweight hiking pack from Boreas, a San Francisco backpack manufacturer with an amazing idea of packing unique features into a stylish body.
-A versatile backpacking model with a back foam panel that is still breathable and cushioned, a flexible roll top closure that allows for flexible size adjustment, and a zipper that allows access to the main compartment.
-Furthermore, it is possible to attach a cover to attach gear such as tents and pads to the outside, allowing you to normally store them at the bottom of the pack, making them extremely functional (photo below).
-There are two types of capacity: 40L and 48L.
+Finally, we have a new lightweight hiking pack from Boreas, a San Francisco backpack manufacturer known for its brilliant idea of packing unique features into a stylish body.
+This versatile backpacking model still features a highly breathable and cushioned back foam panel, a roll-top closure for flexible size adjustment, and a zippered access to the main compartment.
+It also features an external cover for attaching gear like a tent or pad, which can be stored at the bottom of the pack when not in use, making it extremely functional (see photo below).
+It comes in two capacities: 40L and 48L

 DSC06216